jakearchibald/jakearchibald.com/static-build/posts/2021/09/cors/index.md

 `Access-Control-Allow-Origin: *` only grants response visibility if the request is made without credentials, so it's totally safe to use on all resources _unless_ that resource contains private data that's 'secured' using something other than browser credentials.

 If you _are_ securing things using something other than browser credentials, _stop doing that_.
 It's not actually secure.
+Platform apps will be able to get at that data and send it wherever they want.

 Open the resource in an incognito/private browser tab.
 Are you happy with other sites having access to that, including the source and the response headers listed above?
 Then it's safe to expose it via CORS.